bmf-san/bmf-san/README.md

 # bmf-san / Kenta Takeuchi
 Senior Platform Engineer.

 Started my career as a freelance web engineer, then gained experience developing job services at a startup and handling diverse projects at a contract development company.
-Later joined a company operating a crowdfunding service as a software engineer, working on foundational systems including notification infrastructure and authentication/authorization platforms.
+Later joined a company operating a crowdfunding service as a software engineer, working on the design and development of foundational systems including notification infrastructure and authentication/authorization infrastructure.
 Currently at a company operating an HR/labor management SaaS as a Senior Platform Engineer, working on product infrastructure development.

 Aspiring to be an architect who improves the long-term value of organizations and software.
 I value technology that scales through teams, and through my experience designing and developing cross-cutting infrastructure such as authentication, notification, and authorization systems, I've seen firsthand the impact a single foundational system can have on an entire organization's development efficiency and quality.
 I want to contribute to building sustainable engineering organizations that support business growth through technical strategy and execution.
 Hobbies include OSS development, the gym, and houseplants.